Black Cohosh: An Ancient Herb with Modern Uses

 Supplement and Food Interactions

-Black Cohosh is not known to have any clinically relevant interactions with medications, but it is important to note that it may interact with supplements and certain foods.
-For example, experts warns that all medications, including herbals, vitamins, and other over-the-counter supplements should be screened by a doctor or pharmacist to review for Actaea racemosa drug interactions.
+Black Cohosh does not show any clinically relevant interactions with medications, but it may interact with supplements and certain foods.
+Experts warn that doctors or pharmacists should screen all medications, including herbals, vitamins, and other over-the-counter supplements, to review potential Actaea racemosa drug interactions.

-It is important to note that there is no comprehensive list of all supplements and foods that can interact with Black Cohosh.
-Therefore, it is important to talk to a healthcare provider before taking Actaea racemosa if you are taking any supplements or have any dietary restrictions.
+Researchers have not created a comprehensive list of all supplements and foods that interact with Black Cohosh.
+For this reason, you should talk to a healthcare provider before taking Actaea racemosa if you use any supplements or follow dietary restrictions.

 Research and Studies